-She spent the Northern Hemisphere training at Sunshine Village and Mt Norquay in Banff, Canada.
+She has recently spent the 2022/23 Northern Hemisphere season training at Nakiska Ski Resort in Canada.

-Bailley was 19 years old and in her second year at the University of Otago when she sustained spinal injuries in a balcony collapse at a concert in Dunedin in March 2016.
-Those sports that were a huge part of her identity were no longer accessible to her as a paraplegic.
+Bailley was 19 years old when she sustained spinal injuries in a balcony collapse at a concert in Dunedin in March 2016, becoming a paraplegic.

-After returning to study in 2017 Bailley became involved with ParaFed Otago and attended the Adam Hall Snow Sports weekend at Cardrona Alpine Resort where her passion for sit-skiing began.
-It wasn't until the 2018 Adaptive Snow Sports NZ Festival that Bailley was able to see first-hand the independence other adaptive skiers had on the mountains and the opportunity of a competitive pathway sit-skiing offered.
+In 2017 Bailley became involved with ParaFed Otago and attended the Adam Hall Snow Sports weekend at Cardrona Alpine Resort where her passion for sit-skiing began.
+It wasn't until the 2018 Adaptive Snow Sports Festival that Bailley was able to see first-hand the independence other adaptive skiers had on the mountains and the opportunity of a competitive pathway sit-skiing offered.

 Follow Bailley and her adventures on her Social channels.